Lanie-Carmelo/APA-7-Student-Paper-Template/README.md

 # APA 7 Student Paper LaTeX Template

 This repository provides a ready-to-use template for APA 7th edition student papers, written in LaTeX.
+It emphasizes accessibility, automation, and academic integrity.
 It includes:

-- `main.tex`: Starter document using the `apa7` class and `biblatex` for references.
+- `main.tex`: Starter document using manual APA formatting, PDF/UA metadata, and `biblatex` for references.
-- `apa.csl`: Citation Style Language file for APA 7th edition (for Pandoc/other tools).
+- `apa.csl`: Citation Style Language file for APA 7th edition (used by Pandoc).
-- `Makefile`: Build system for PDF, HTML, and DOCX outputs.
+- `Makefile`: Build system for PDF, HTML, DOCX, linting, viewing, and archiving.
 - `.gitignore`: Ignores LaTeX build artifacts and editor backups.
 - `LICENSE`: MIT License.